Claquettes/Claquettes/README.md

 I'm currently doing an apprenticeship at La Métropole de Lyon, where I'm learning full stack development, mainly using React & Angular for the front, and Next & Mongo Express for the back.
 If you want to see my projects, you can go to my [DevBlog](https://ponton.pages.dev) or browse my repositories.
 You can contact me by mail at [mathieu.ponton[at]gmail[dot]com](mailto:mathieu.ponton@gmail.com) or via [LinkedIn](https://www.linkedin.com/in/mathieu-ponton/).

+### 🌺Outside of coding🌺
+I'm a music and sports enthusiast, and like with technologies, I'm eclectic in my music tastes.
+I love house music on vinyl, enjoy going to rap concerts, and attending techno parties with friends.
+I also appreciate the beauty of classical music, often attending performances at the Lyon Auditorium.
+On top of that, I find peace in nature, especially in the mountains, where I enjoy hiking, trail running, and road cycling.

 ### 🌺Technologies I Love To Use🌺